About Ink Jet Printing

 What makes REA-JET ink jet printers different?

 REA-JET printers are specifically designed for operation in industrial environments.
-Printheads are ruggedly built for high performance with minimal maintenance.
-In addition, the printers' controllers and ink supply systems are constructed to be maintenance-friendly.
+The patented printheads are ruggedly built for high performance even when used with inks that can be problematic in other ink jet printers such as rubber co-curable inks and pigmented inks for high-contrast printing on metals.
 All systems can print one or multiple lines of information including text, graphics, and machine-readable codes for enhanced product traceability.

 DOD vs CIJ Printers